Energy labels

 Energy labels for non-residential buildings

-Do you own a public building with a surface area of more than 250 m2?
-For instance, a supermarket or other shop, a restaurant, theatre, bank, or hotel?
-Then you must place the energy label clearly visible to all visitors, for instance, at the reception desk or near the entrance of the building.
-The Human Environment and Transport Inspectorate (Inspectie Leefomgeving and Transport, ILT) sees to the presence of your label.
+Do you have a public building of more than 250 m2 with an energy label?
+For example, a shop, supermarket, restaurant, theatre, bank, or hotel?
+You must display the energy label visibly for visitors (in Dutch).
+For example, next to the reception desk or entrance.
+The Human Environment and Transport Inspectorate (ILT) checks this.